MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qiskit-portal.md

 ms.subservice: qdk
 ms.topic: quickstart
 no-loc: ['Python', '$$v']
-title: Submit Qiskit quantum circuits to Azure Quantum
+title: Submit Qiskit quantum circuits to Azure Quantum using an online notebook
 zone_pivot_groups: quantum-computing-platforms
 uid: microsoft.quantum.quickstarts.computing.qiskit.portal
 ---

-# Quickstart: Submit a circuit with Qiskit to Azure Quantum
+# Quickstart: Submit a circuit with Qiskit using an Azure Quantum notebook

 Learn how to use the Azure Quantum service to submit a Qiskit quantum circuit to an IonQ or Quantinuum quantum computing target.
 This example uses an Azure Quantum notebook and the built-in *azure-quantum* Python package - no installation or configuration is required.
 For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).